lists: list comprehensions

 the test passes

-• I need a better test, this one breaks if I change the values in the range object
+• I need a better test, this one breaks when I change the values in the range object

 iterable = range(0, 5)